 Colorado Lions Camp

 The Colorado Lions Camp and Conference Center is a project of the Lions Clubs from the state of Colorado.
-The camp is a year-round facility which provides summer and respite programs for individuals with special needs age 8 to adult.
+The camp is a year-round facility that provides summer and respite programs for individuals with special needs age 8 to adult.
 In addition, the camp is available for rental groups during our off-season months (August 15 to May 15).

 The camp is nestled at 8,500 feet in the mountains of Pike National Forest, just 30-minutes west of Colorado Springs and four miles north of Woodland Park on Highway 67N.